vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ### Storage

 Storage is required at the edge location in order to store TKG nodes (VMs), other VMs required at the site as well as all the persistent data (stored in Kubernetes Persistent Volumes) necessary for the applications to run.
 If more than one host is used, shared storage is required to ensure high-availability of the VM as well as load-balancing of the resources.
 In order to support Kubernetes persistent volumes of ReadWriteMany (RWM) type, the shared storage must be file-based (most likely NFS).

-VSAN is the preferred option as it will simplify the overall management (configured and managed from vCenter) as well as the onsite deployment (only servers and networking).
+vSAN is the preferred option as it will simplify the overall management (configured and managed from vCenter) as well as the onsite deployment (only servers and networking).
 It also provide vSAN file service that can be consumed by persistent volumes of ReadWriteMany (RWM) type.

 #### vSAN general considerations

-- A 2-nodes and 3-nodes configuration can only tolerate 1 host failure.
+- A 2-node and 3-node configurations can only tolerate 1 host failure.
 - VMware recommends deploying ESXi hosts with similar or identical configurations across all cluster members, including similar or identical storage configurations.
 This will ensure an even balance of virtual machine storage components across the disks and hosts cluster.
 - In vSAN hybrid configurations, VMware supports 1Gb but the 1 Gb NIC must be dedicated for vSAN.
 If a 10Gb or higher bandwidth NICs are used, these can be shared with other network traffic types. vSAN all-flash configurations are only supported with a 10Gb or higher connections.
 - vSAN file service offers vSAN file shares that are consumed by persistent volumes of the ReadWriteMany (RWM) type.
 A single RWM volume can be mounted by multiple nodes.
 The volume can be shared between multiple pods or applications running across Kubernetes nodes or across Kubernetes clusters.